How to get into top consulting firms?

 - Step 7: Survive in the Consulting Industry

-This article from a former McKinsey consultant will help you understand how to approach each step and maximize your chance at getting these incredibly prestigious and high-paying jobs!
+This article from a former McKinsey consultant will help you understand how to approach each step and maximize your chance at getting these prestigious and high-paying jobs!

 Here’s the cold hard truth – you need to be the “creme-de-la-creme” to even have the slightest chance at the top firms, such as McKinsey, BCG, or Bain.
 Lower down in the tier list, at Big 4 firms or the so-called Tier-2 firms, chances are higher but it’s still a highly competitive field – those firms don’t pay handsome salaries for nothing!